Wheel of the Year: Lughnasadh (Lammas)

+Lammas is often referenced interchangeably with Lughnasadh, though the two are sometimes recognised as distinct and separate holidays.
+While Lughnasadh has Celtic origins, Lammas has Anglo-Saxon origins, and was often marked with the blessing of loaves of bread by the church.
 The name Lammas (contraction of loaf mass) implies it is an agrarian-based festival and feast of thanksgiving for grain and bread, which symbolises the first fruits of the harvest.
-Christian festivals may incorporate elements from the Pagan Ritual.